PyBalance/printfiles/README.md

   extensions (comma separated, case-insensitive)
 - `--relative-from <dir>`: display headers relative to the provided directory;
   paths outside the directory fall back to the current working directory
+- `--max-size <bytes>`: skip files larger than the given number of bytes (with a notice on stderr and a placeholder in output)

 ### Examples